What are sustainable materials?

-It is crucial for companies to push the green transition – one of the major drivers in the green transitions are materials.
+It is crucial for companies to push the green transition – one of the major drivers in the green transition is materials.

-To our experience approximately 70% of a company’s CO2 emissions arise from use of raw materials.
+In our experience, approximately 70% of a company’s CO2 emissions arise from the use of raw materials.

 CO2 emission breakdowns